 Ahab was a sweetheart, the most laid-back cat I ever knew.
-My 4-year old felt he needed a bubble bath in a bucket.
-Ahab purred his way through the bubbles and the rinse cycle, then continued purring all the way through dinner and a relaxed evening on the sofa with the whole family.
+My 4-year old felt Ahab needed a bubble bath in a bucket.
+Ahab purred his way through the bubble and the rinse cycle, then continued purring all the way through dinner and a relaxed evening on the sofa with the family.

 We couldn’t figure out why anyone would let a sweet fellow like Ahab go.
 He was young.
 Healthy.
 Litter trained, though he preferred going outside to do his business.
 His coat was shiny and he showed no sign of abuse or neglect.
 He oozed charm.

 Ahab settled in like he’d always lived with us.
 He got along with the dog and the other cats.
 Loved children.
 Loved everyone.
 We made a date to take him to vet and get his shots.

 He never went to the vet, at least not with us.
 The following day, without so much as a “by your leave,” Ahab moved down the block and took up residence with a different family.
 We were a little wounded.
 We’d never been abandoned by a cat before.
 His new family adored him but Ahab only hung around a few days, then moved on.

 We eventually lost track of Ahab.
 He moved from house to house, charming everyone and purring his way to his next home.
 He never stayed longer than a few days and was always the perfect house guest.

 Was he a stray?
 If he was, it was because that’s what he wanted to be.
 Ahab was indeed the wanderer.